DataSystemsGroupUT/Benchmarking-Deep-Learning-Frameworks/README.md

  ### 3- Installation Guide <br />
     * It contains the required packages to be included for each environment.
-    * It's recommended to create different environmnet for each framework.
+    * It's recommended to create different environmnet for each framework using conda or virtualenvs

  ## Experiment Logging: